-Instructors: Li, Song -------------- ----- ------ MTM Capstone Project: Read Less [-] BIO ENG 297 Bioengineering Department Seminar 1 Unit Terms offered: Not yet offered This weekly seminar series invites speakers from the bioengineering community, as well as those in related fields, to share their work with our department and other interested parties on the Berkeley campus.
+Instructors: Li, Song MTM Capstone Project: Read Less [-] BIO ENG 297 Bioengineering Department Seminar 1 Unit Terms offered: Prior to 2007 This weekly seminar series invites speakers from the bioengineering community, as well as those in related fields, to share their work with our department and other interested parties on the Berkeley campus.
 The series includes our annual Bioengineering Distinguished Lecture and Rising Star lecture.
-Bioengineering Department Seminar: Read More [+] Objectives Outcomes Course Objectives: • To introduce students to bioengineering research as it is performed at Berkeley and at other institutions To give students opportunities to connect their own work to work in the field overall To give students an opportunity to meet with speakers who can inform and contribute to their post-graduation career paths Student Learning Outcomes: To introduce students to the breadth of bioengineering research, both here at Berkeley and at other institutions, and help them to connect their work here at Berkeley to the field overall.
+Bioengineering Department Seminar: Read More [+] Objectives Outcomes Course Objectives: • To introduce students to bioengineering research as it is performed at Berkeley and at other institutions - To give students opportunities to connect their own work to work in the field overall - To give students an opportunity to meet with speakers who can inform and contribute to their post-graduation career paths Student Learning Outcomes: To introduce students to the breadth of bioengineering research, both here at Berkeley and at other institutions, and help them to connect their work here at Berkeley to the field overall.
+Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1 hour of seminar per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Instructor: Faculty Bioengineering Department Seminar: Read Less [-] BIO ENG 298 Group Studies, Seminars, or Group Research 1 - 8 Units Terms offered: Spring 2018, Fall 2017, Spring 2017 Advanced studies in various subjects through special seminars on topics to be selected each year.
+Instructor: Faculty Bioengineering Department Seminar: Read Less [-] BIO ENG 298 Group Studies, Seminars, or Group Research 1 - 8 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Advanced studies in various subjects through special seminars on topics to be selected each year.
 Informal group studies of special problems, group participation in comprehensive design problems, or group research on complete problems for analysis and experimentation.
-Group Studies, Seminars, or Group Research: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
+Group Studies, Seminars, or Group Research: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of directed group study per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Group Studies, Seminars, or Group Research: Read Less [-] BIO ENG 299 Individual Study or Research 1 - 12 Units Terms offered: Spring 2018, Fall 2017, Spring 2017 Investigations of advanced problems in bioengineering.
-Individual Study or Research: Read More [+] Rules & Requirements Prerequisites: Graduate standing Repeat rules: Course may be repeated for credit.
+Group Studies, Seminars, or Group Research: Read Less [-] BIO ENG 299 Individual Study or Research 1 - 12 Units Terms offered: Fall 2018, Spring 2018, Fall 2017 Investigations of advanced problems in bioengineering.
+Individual Study or Research: Read More [+] Rules & Requirements Prerequisites: Graduate standing Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
 Individual Study or Research: Read Less [-] BIO ENG N299 Individual Study or Research 1 - 6 Units Terms offered: Summer 2013 10 Week Session, Summer 2012 10 Week Session, Summer 2009 10 Week Session Investigations of advanced problems in bioengineering.
-Individual Study or Research: Read More [+] Rules & Requirements Prerequisites: Graduate standing Repeat rules: Course may be repeated for credit.
+Individual Study or Research: Read More [+] Rules & Requirements Prerequisites: Graduate standing Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Summer: